Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 Policy for misconduct: IJOSH policies towards plagiarism are.

-- When plagiarism is detected, by either reviewers or editors, before or after acceptance, during editing, or at any time before publication, IJOSH editor office will alert the author, asking her or him to rewrite or quote exactly and to cite the original source.
+- When plagiarism is detected, by either reviewers or editors, before or after acceptance, during editing, or at any time before publication, the IJOSH editor's office will alert the author, asking her or him to rewrite or quote exactly and to cite the original source.

 - If the plagiarism is extensive ‐ the article may be rejected and the author's institute may be notified about the violation.